Sol Republic

-Sol Republic, Inc. (stylized as SOL REPUBLIC, often subtitled Soundtrack Of Life) was an American privately held audio manufacturer based in Michigan.
+Sol Republic, Inc. (stylized in all caps, often subtitled Soundtrack Of Life) was an American privately held audio manufacturer based in Michigan.
 Founded in 2011 by Scott Hix, Seth Combs, and Kevin Lee, it was sold to HoMedics in late 2015 or early 2016.

-Some of Sol Republic's best-selling products include unique over-ear headphones such as Tracks, whose couplets are interchangeable with the included headband.
+Some of Sol Republic's best-selling products included the Tracks on-ear headphones, whose couplets are interchangeable with the included headband.

 History

 The company was founded in 2010 by Scott Hix, Seth Combs, and Kevin Lee.
 Lee had worked at Beats Audio, while Hix had been an executive with InFocus.
 Lee's father, Noel Lee, founded video and audio cable company Monster.
 The name is an acronym for "soundtrack of life".
-By December 2011 the company had 33 employees split between headquarters in Wilsonville, Oregon, and San Francisco, California.
+By December 2011, the company had 33 employees split between headquarters in Wilsonville, Oregon, and San Francisco, California.
 In July 2011, the company received $5.2 million in investment funding, followed by $22 million in July 2012.
 Sol Republic introduced its DECK portable speaker in August 2013 in partnership with Motorola Mobility; the system was designed to work with the Motorola Moto X. At that time the company had grown to 85 employees.

 The company raised another $27 million in March 2014, by which time it was employing 100 people and had its products in 26,000 retail stores.
 The funding came from Riverwood Capital and Greenoaks Capital Management, and was expected to be used to expand into international markets as well as new product development.
 Sol Republic's main distribution channels at that time were through Apple, RadioShack, and Best Buy.

 In 2014, the President of Sol Republic, Scott Hix, gave up his duties to co-founder and CEO Kevin Lee.
 Hix still owns a major portion of the company and is still considered a co-founder.
 Hix's business partner Brad Gleeson also left the company in January 2014.